Merseytravel: Future projects

 In 2023, a new ferry was commissioned.
 Making the announcement, Mayor Rotheram said that the multimillion project will “ensure that the iconic Ferry Cross the Mersey will continue to be enjoyed by generations to come.”
 The new ferry will be designed and constructed by Birkenhead shipbuilder Cammell Laird and is due to launch in 2026.

 Ticketing

 Merseytravel are responsible for the management of local, reduced cost, integrated ticketing systems, and as part of this issue the ITSO-compatible MetroCard smartcard, on to which certain local travel passes are loaded.
 They are also the body responsible in the county of Merseyside for providing and funding concessionary travel for the elderly and disabled, through the English National Concessionary Bus Travel Scheme.
-For those not at the present Pension age, but over the former applicable ages of 60 and 65, for men and women respectively, Merseytravel are funded to operate a localised version of the scheme.
+For those not at the present pension age, but over 60, Merseytravel are funded to operate a localised version of the scheme for Merseyside residents only.